 - You’re done!
 Read “Finding and Using custom POIs on Garmin Units”

 Note: These instructions were tested with a nüvi 360, a nüvi 1490 and a nüvi 3597.
 Other nüvi or StreetPilot units may put the Custom POI section under a slightly different menu option, but you should be able to find it by looking for a looking for a “My Locations” menu option or an “Extras” menu option or a special Category or something similar.

 - On the newest Garmin units, the MouseSavers POI will just be mixed in with all the other POI, so you can just search normally and they’ll come up.
-If you get two hits on the same name, tap one of them and then tap the “info” icon (an “i” in a circle).
+If you get more than one result for the same name, tap one of them and then tap the “info” icon (an “i” in a circle).
 If the symbol on the map is the special MouseSavers red and yellow colors, then it’s a MouseSavers POI.
-If it isn’t, back up and try the other hit until you find the MouseSavers POI.
+If it isn’t, back up and try the other result(s) until you find the MouseSavers POI.
 Or you can search just the MouseSavers POI by following the directions below.